 and a minimum of one methodology course related to their grade/subject area, taken during the summer session (May - August).
 Additional courses as prescribed by the TCB evaluation may be required.

 EDUC 401 (Introduction to Classroom Teaching) is a half-term of observation and experience in a BC school during which students work with a teacher selected by school authorities and appointed by SFU as a school associate.
 Students observe, teach, and participate in school routines and programs.

 Education 406 is designed for those who need to meet BC certification requirements.
 It is a supervised orientation/observation/teaching sequence of approximately ten weeks, in a BC public school.
 This practicum is designed as an opportunity to familiarize students with the British Columbia school system and update their teaching skills.
 EDUC 406 is not applicable toward the credit requirements for a degree or diploma, i.e. not counted in total units.
 Grading will be on a pass/withdrawal basis.
 Prerequisite: Permission will not be given to students without previous teaching experience.
 Students must successfully complete a Criminal Record Check.

-Upon successful completion of the first two terms, students will then have satisfied the Teacher Regulation Branch (TRB) familiarization and methodology requirement for the certification of foreign trained teachers.
-Upon approval of the director of professional programs, PQP students may then enter EDUC 406, and upon satisfactory completion of that course, will meet the TRB's practicum requirement for the certification of foreign trained teachers.
+Upon successful completion of the first two terms, students will then have satisfied the TCB familiarization and methodology requirement for the certification of internationally-trained teachers.
+Upon approval of the director of Professional Programs, PQP students may then enter EDUC 406, and upon satisfactory completion of that course, will meet the TCB's practicum requirement for the certification of internationally-trained teachers.